fiware-docker/simple-docker-hosting/README.md

 This is the code repository describes how FIWARE developers can create and deploy their services on the FIWARE Cloud also known as the FIWARE Lab.

 This project is part of [FIWARE](http://www.fiware.org).
-Check also the [FIWARE Catalogue entry for Docker](http://catalogue.fiware.org/enablers/Docker)
+Check also the [FIWARE Catalogue entry for Docker](http://catalogue.fiware.org/enablers/Docker).

-You can find the User & Programmer's Manual and the Administration Guide on [readthedocs.org](https://docker.readthedocs.org)

 [Top](#top)